MeekoSoup/redpanda-game/README.md

   - At least 2 kinds of collectables
   - At least 2 mobility upgrades

+Design Goals:
+  - Comfotable, fun mobility
+  - Satisfying collectables
+  - Fun mobility upgrades
+  - Exciting, and delightful visuals (but let's be realistic)

 Delagation of Labor:
-  - Weston is pretty much doing everything and it's getting paid. :S
+  - Weston is pretty much doing everything and not getting paid. :S